Aliucord/plugins-template/README.md

 1. Clone this repository to your local machine.
 2. Open the cloned repository in Android Studio.
-3. Open the gradle build script at [plugin/build.gradle.kts](plugin/build.gradle.kts), read the comments and replace all the placeholders
+3. Open the gradle build script at [plugin/build.gradle.kts](plugins/build.gradle.kts), read the comments and replace all the placeholders marked with `// TODO`
 4. Familiarize yourself with the project structure.
 Most files are commented

 To build and deploy your plugin: